Safety sign: Early signs and ASA Z35.1

 1914 Universal Safety Standards.
 The signs were fairly simple in nature, consisting of an illuminated board with "DANGER" in white letters on a red field.
 An arrow was added to draw attention to the danger if it was less obvious.
 Signs indicating exits, first aid kits consisted of a green board, with white letters.
 The goal with signs was to inform briefly.

-The next major standards to follow were ASA Z35.1 in 1941, which later revised in 1967 and 1968.
+The next major standards to follow were ASA Z35.1 in 1941, revised in 1959, 1968, and 1972.